 Contractors worry about losses

-“All the sand used for the project must be purchased from Ha Nam and Phu Tho provinces, and the hilly land is mainly purchased from Bac Giang...
+“All the sand used for the project must be purchased from Ha Nam and Phu Tho provinces, and hilly land is mainly purchased from Bac Giang ...
 Due to the long transportation distance, the price of sand at the construction site has increased to 190,000 VND/m3, an increase of about 50% compared to the approved estimate,” said Mr. Bui Thanh An, Chief Accountant of Phuong Hoang Construction and Trading Joint Stock Company, the project contractor.

 How to remove?

-According to the representative of the Department of Construction, the demand for filling materials in the province is estimated to be over 102 million m3 in the period of 2021-2025 and will increase to 219 million m3 by 2030.
-To contribute to increasing the source of filling materials, the industry has also advised the Provincial People's Committee to approve the replacement of sand and soil for filling some industrial parks Dai An expansion, Phuc Dien expansion... with thermal power ash sources from Pha Lai Thermal Power Plant, Hai Duong BOT Thermal Power Plant with about 2 million m3/year.
+According to the representative of the Department of Construction, the demand for filling materials in the whole province is estimated to be over 102 million m3 in the period of 2021-2025 and will increase to 219 million m3 by 2030.
+To contribute to increasing the source of filling materials, the industry has also advised the Provincial People's Committee to approve the replacement of sand and soil for filling some industrial parks Dai An expansion, Phuc Dien expansion... with sources of thermal power ash from Pha Lai Thermal Power Plant, Hai Duong BOT Thermal Power Plant with about 2 million m3/year.

 The Department of Natural Resources and Environment and related agencies have developed a plan to protect, explore, exploit and use minerals in Hai Duong province for the period 2021-2030, with a vision to 2050, integrated into the Hai Duong Provincial Planning for the period 2021-2030, with a vision to 2050.
 Mr. Nguyen Trac Trung, Deputy Director of the Department of Natural Resources and Environment, informed that in 2023, Hai Duong successfully auctioned the right to exploit 5 mines with a reserve of about 12.296 million m3 of common construction materials.
-Previously, there were 3 mines supplying filling materials to the market with a reserve of 2.81 million m3.
+Previously, there were 3 mines supplying fill materials to the market with a reserve of 2.81 million m3.
 The Department of Natural Resources and Environment is continuing to coordinate with relevant units to complete the procedures to auction the right to exploit minerals in Dai Bo hill mine with an area of 45.455 hectares, with an estimated reserve of 16.09 million m3 in Chi Linh city.
-The province still has 4 hill mines: Hang Ho, Ong Sao, Vong Vat and Ho Da (all in Chi Linh city) with reserves of about 13.2 million m3 that will be auctioned after the mine is closed.
+The province still has 4 hill mines: Hang Ho, Ong Sao, Vong Vat and Ho Da (all in Chi Linh city) with reserves of about 13.2 million m3 that will be put up for auction after the mine is closed.

 “Although hill soil is used as a filling material, it is considered a mineral, so the procedures for granting mining licenses are quite complicated, lengthy, and easily cause difficulties.
 It is necessary for relevant levels and sectors to focus on resolving them,” said Mr. Nguyen Nam Thanh, representative of the unit that just won the auction for the right to exploit a mine in the Ong Sao hill area.